hydroperx/metro.js/README.md

 These icons can then be used in for example `Icon` and `IconButton` components.

+To unregister a previously registered icon, use `unregisterIcon()`.

 ### Measuring points

 The cascading `font-size` property in the `<html>` tag is used for determining the unit in points in the library.
 1 point equals `0.25rem`, where `rem` is the `font-size` pixels of the `<html>` tag.